 If you believe at any stage that your child’s absence from school may leave you liable to receive a Penalty Notice, it is extremely important that you take action without delay to secure their regular attendance.

-If you have any questions or require further support to achieve an improvement, please contact Hazel Clarke at school or the Education Welfare Officer.
+If you have any questions or require further support to achieve an improvement, please contact Caroline Johnstone at school or the Education Welfare Officer.

 If a child is excluded from school, Section 103 of the Education and Inspections Act 2006 places a duty on Parents/Carers to ensure that their child is not in a public place without justifiable cause during school hours.
 This duty applies to the first five days of each exclusion.
 Failure to do so will render the Parent/Carer liable to a Penalty Notice.
 (Alternative education provision will be made available from the sixth day of any exclusion.)